 Divorce need not always end in bitter battles.
-You can choose to part ways with your spouse amicably, especially if you have kids, as you need to maintain a healthy relationship with your partner post divorce.
+You can choose to part ways with your spouse amicably, and if you have kids, maintaining a healthy relationship with your partner post divorce is essential for their adjustment.

-In this post, MomJunction tells you what divorce mediation is, its process, the questions to ask while choosing a divorce mediator, and more.
+In this post, we tell you what divorce mediation is, its process, the questions to ask when choosing a divorce mediator, and more.

 What Is Divorce Mediation?

-It is a mutually agreed process in which the separating couple meets and solves issues related to child support, distribution of property, etc. before filing for a divorce.
-Mediation makes the process of divorce quick and less stressful for both the couple and the family.
-A mediator can be appointed by the court or the couple can voluntarily opt for it.
+It is a cooperative and mutually beneficial process in which the separating couple meets to resolve issues related to child support, distribution of property, etc. before filing for a divorce.
+Mediation makes the process of divorce quick, less stressful, and significantly less expensive.
+A mediator can be appointed by the court or the couple can seek one on their own.

-The divorce mediator remains neutral and facilitates the process such that the couple keeps aside their differences and works together for one last time.
+The divorce mediator remains neutral and facilitates the process of reaching agreements.
 Since this is a voluntary process in most US states, either of the parties has the right to object to mediation (1).
-Then the couple will proceed to divorce by trial.
+In such instances, the couple will proceed to divorce by trial.

 When Can A Couple Go For Divorce Mediation?